signalogic/SigDL/README.md

 &nbsp;<br/>

 The image below shows dmesg display, grepped for "googlevision", after booting with the Movidius vision module and camera attached.
 Note the vision module ASIC chip is called "Myriad".
-"Bonnet" is a typical Googly word for daughtermodule -- embedded system fundamental emphasis on small form-factors, low power consumption, expansion options, and other key areas haven't changed since the
+"Bonnet" is a typical Googly word for daughtermodule.
+When solving embedded target debug and development problems, it can be helpful to keep in mind that embedded system fundamentals such as small form-factors, reduced power consumption and heat, expansion options, JTAG debug interface, and other key areas haven't changed since the
 1990s, even if Google would like to apply new terminology.

 ![Image](https://github.com/signalogic/SigDL/blob/master/images/Raspberry_pi_w_zero_Myriad_vision_module_boot.jpeg?raw=true "dmesg display after booting Raspberry Pi Zero W module with Movidius MA2450 module and v2 camera attached")